KodeMunkie/gameboycameralib/README.md

 "encodeNoPreprocessing" method, but you will need the image to have the RGB values defined and in use in IndexedPalette, with the width/height of the Gameboy image format (160x144 for printer saves or 128x112 for camera dumps).
-Equivalent to SaveImageExtractor there is also a SaveImageInjector class which can put overwrite images in an existing save file, however it currently lacks the ability to create a Gameboy save file from scratch so I'm not recommending you use that yet.
+Equivalent to SaveImageExtractor there is also a SaveImageInjector class which can overwrite images in an existing save file, however it currently lacks the ability to create a Gameboy save file from scratch so I'm not recommending you use that yet.